-The party filing the motion to seal must submit this Checklist to the assigned district
+The party filing the motion to seal must submit this Checklist to the assigned district judge's ECF mailbox within three (3) business days of filing the motion to seal.

-3 Sealed version is highlighted to show what was redacted from the publicly-filed document(s) 4 Public motion to seal is filed (Doc. #) with a non-confidential description of what is to be sealed and either: a sufficient showing legally and factually as to why sealing is necessary and why less drastic alternatives to sealing will not afford adequate protection, with evidentiary support including affidavits or declarations; OR in the event of a motion to seal by a filing party who is not the party claiming confidentiality, with a statement that the materials are confidential items of another party or entity who will be responsible for filing LR 5.4(c)(3) materials to support the sealed filing.
-5 Sealed supplement to motion to seal was filed under seal (Doc. #) to discuss confidential information in order to make the requisite showing; or was not necessary 6 Does the motion include an election to have the underlying documents withdrawn if the motion to seal is denied?
-YesNo 7 Summary Chart:
+1 Public version filed with redactions noted for items to be sealed (Doc. #) 2 Sealed version filed with all attachments, including unredacted document(s) to be sealed (Doc. #) 3 Sealed version is highlighted to show what was redacted from the publicly-filed document(s) 4 Public motion to seal is filed (Doc. #) with a non-confidential description of what is to be sealed and either: a sufficient showing legally and factually as to why sealing is necessary and why less drastic alternatives to sealing will not afford adequate protection, with evidentiary support including affidavits or declarations; OR in the event of a motion to seal by a filing party who is not the party claiming confidentiality, with a statement that the materials are confidential items of another party or entity who will be responsible for filing LR 5.4(c)(3) materials to support the sealed filing.
+5 Sealed suj r seal (Doc. # order to make scuss confidenti al 6 motion include in if the motion t inderlying docur nents 7 Summary Chart: Docket No. of Public Docket No. of Sealed Description of Document Party (or non-party) designating Length of time to be Any disagreement as to sealing?
+Basis for Sealing 1

-Docket Docket Description Party (or Length Any No. of No. of of Document non-party) of time disagreement Basis for Public Sealed designating to be as to sealing?
-Sealing 1 Version Version confidential sealed
+Docker Docket Description Party (Or Length Ally No. of No. of of Document non-party) of time disagreement Basis for Public Sealed designating to be as to sealing?
+Sealing 1 Version Version confidential sealed -